simw88/home/README.md

 Version 5.3: added buttons to remove text and some of the code is cleaned I guess or whatever

-Version 5.4: added an option to hide image (replaced with another image) and one of the dropdowns
+Version 5.4: added an option to hide image (replaced with another image), one of the dropdowns, and while in mobile click the label and have it collapse